-The clinical rotation courses are designed to offer students time to be in a modern clinical laboratory in a nonthreatening manner.
+The clinical rotation courses are designed to offer students time to be in a modern clinical laboratory in a non-threatening manner.
 The courses offer the student the experiences needed to obtain proficiency as a medical laboratory scientist in a modern lab prior to employment.
-Refer to registration section in this manual to see which courses you must register for during this semester.